Shavlik Randolph

 Ronald Shavlik Randolph (born November 24, 1983) is an American former professional basketball player.
-He played college basketball for Duke University before going undrafted in the 2005 NBA draft.
+He played college basketball for the Duke Blue Devils after a decorated high school career.
+After going undrafted in the 2005 NBA draft, Randolph played parts of eight seasons in the National Basketball Association (NBA).

-In addition to playing in the National Basketball Association (NBA), Randolph has played in China and Puerto Rico, averaging a league-high 32.0 points per game during the 2012–13 CBA season and was ranked in the top-five for rebounds per game in both his seasons in the Baloncesto Superior Nacional.
+In addition to playing in the NBA, Randolph has played in China and Puerto Rico, averaging a league-high 32.0 points per game during the 2012–13 CBA season and was ranked in the top-five for rebounds per game in both his seasons in the Baloncesto Superior Nacional.

 High school career

 Randolph attended Broughton High School in Raleigh, North Carolina.
 He scored 56 points in a game to surpass Broughton High alum Pete Maravich's all-time single-game record and later, passed him in career points, rebounds and blocks as well.

 Randolph was a McDonald's All-American, two-time Parade All-American, and a two-time Associated Press North Carolina Player of the Year.
 As a junior in 2000–01, he averaged 27.9 points and 13.2 rebounds per game.
 As a senior in 2001–02, he averaged 30 points, 14 rebounds and five blocks per game.

 As a senior, Randolph was rated as the #6 power forward in the nation by Scout.com.